renderdraw/docs/getstarted/relationships/setup-of-relationships.md

 @endwbs
 ```

 Notice how the size of the tree balooned?
-Many times references to 3D files are many to one, so it can be said for every record added to salesforce of a given type that requires 3D visualization
+Many times references to 3D files are many to one, so it can be said for every record added to Salesforce of a given type that requires 3D visualization, at least one relationship will have to be maintained.
+Writing this relationship
 With RenderDraw's relationship management, these 3D drawings can be shared between different objects usages several objects within Salesforce.

 # Relationship Strategies
+## What are you visualizing?
+If you are planning to render a single product or scene for your entire org, you likely do not need a relationship strategy or a relationship at all.
+Relationships are for scaling 3D over the size of a particular object type.
+Most frequently, you will likely be visualizing products in either sales or service scenarios.

+## Where are you going to want to render?
+### The power of Salesforce lookups
 # Create a Relationship

 ## Create a RenderDraw Setting

-## Create a Re
+## Create a Relationship Setting

+## Render from your Relationship